Sreyashidey/ModaMingle/README.md

 # Modamingle

  AA learning project to deepen my understanding of web development and technologies used in building a modern e-commerce platform for stylish bags.
 This project is made according to industry standards with proper routes and seperation of concerns.
+Reference has been taken from youtube.

 ## Table of Contents